trysmiles/website/members/lucas_ortengren.md

 **Role in the Cersonsky Lab**: Documentation-writer and miscellaneous assistant.

 <!-- Name at least one research topic amongst this list -->
-**Things I'm excited about right now**: Learning the ins and outs of aniSOAP and machine learning.
+**Things I'm excited about right now**: Learning the ins and outs of AniSOAP and machine learning.

 <!-- Ultimately, we'll use this section to
      include papers and talks, and contributions